igor-morawski/HTPA32x32d/README.md

     "VISUALIZE": 1
 }
 ```
-now process your raw files to align them and generate labels.json file; samples that are incomplete (missing view) will be ignored
+Now process your raw files to align them and generate labels.json file; samples that are incomplete (missing view) will be ignored
 ```
 import HTPA32x32d
 HTPA32x32d.tools.VERBOSE = True